I studied all my academic degrees at the University of Milan, in Italy

 I am now living in Galway on the west coast of Ireland: a very beautiful city!
 I like it so much, I just wish I could enjoy the sun a bit more often than it is.
 What I like most about my new city are the people.
 It is really easy finding yourself starting a conversation with anyone on the street, in a pub or on a bus.
 Irish people have a really warm heart!

-I "buzz" with honeybees
+My Work: I "buzz" with honeybees

 I am working with honeybees, one of my favourite passions and hobbies.
 Honeybees are particular bees that are responsible for honey production: Do you like it?